mahesh-002/maheshwaran-portfolio/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/7e56a045-6bc1-40c3-9229-11dfff68bc45) and click on Share -> Publish.
+Way Of Deploy : Using Google Drive, One Drive, Versel, Web hosting etc.,

+For More Information Contact
+Contact : +91 787193594

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+If you want to deploy your project under your own domain then we here to help and Teach You.